 As Thanksgiving Day nears, we are reminded to count our blessings and reflect with gratitude on the year that is coming to a close.
 Does your family have a tradition they do together every year on Thanksgiving?
 Many people take turns sharing something they are thankful for, say a family prayer, or do something else to express their thankfulness for the things they have.
 Maybe your family takes time to share Bible verses about thankfulness that will spark conversation around the table.

 If you like the idea of sharing a Bible verse around the Thanksgiving table and are looking for Bible verse on thanksgiving we are here to help.
 The Bible has many verses about gratitude and thanksgiving.
 Are you looking for a scripture for church, small group, or your family to read at your Thanksgiving meal?
 If so, then we’ve got a list of 5 scriptures on thanksgiving and gratitude to get you started.
 Use these scriptures to teach and admonish so that they rule in your hearts this season!

 “Let them give thanks to the Lord for his unfailing love and his wonderful deeds for mankind, for he satisfies the thirsty and fills the hungry with good things.”

 This passage from Psalm 107 is a great place to start.
-It is a call to give thanks and reminds the reader of why God is worthy of our gratitude.
+It is a call to give thanks and reminds the reader of why the Lord Jesus Christ is worthy of our gratitude.
 This verse will cause you to reflect on the unfailing love of God and His compassionate works for mankind.

 2) 1 Thessalonians 5:16-18